christiecamp/autopsy-files/autopsy-files.md

 **Bracket Expressions**, or *positive character groups*, are used to signify a range of characters needed for match.
 These expressions reside within square brackets `[]`.

 * **bracket expressions** can be turned into *negative character groups* by adding the `^` symbol to the beginning of the expression string inside the `[]`.
+#
+>these expressions do not require the string to match all characters in the pattern.
+#
 ##### hex value *bracket expressions*: `[a-f0-9]` & `[a-f0-9]`
 * `[..]`:: match one or more characters in the outline (for both expressions).
 ```javascript